OSSCA-filament-4th/filament/NEW_RELEASE_NOTES.md

 - web: Added missing setMat3Parameter()/setMat4Parameter() to MaterialInstance
 - opengl: fix b/290670707 : crash when using the blob cache
 - engine: fix a crash with `Material::compile()` when a callback is specified
+- engine: Add a way to query the validity of most filament objects (see `Engine::isValid`)
+- opengl: fix b/290388359 : possible crash when shutting down the engine